-Before testing the FSC Neutral Switch, disconnect the spark plug wires from the engine and engage the parking brake to prevent accidental starting and inadvertent machine movement.
+Before testing the FSC Neutral Switch, disconnect the spark plug wire from the engine and engage the parking brake to prevent accidental starting and inadvertent machine movement.

 2. Check operation of the FSC Neutral Switch by placing the FSC lever in the full FORWARD position.
-While holding the ignition switch in the START position, slowly move the FSC lever back towards the NEUTRAL-PARK position until the starter motor engages.
+While holding the ignition switch in the START position, slowly move the FSC lever toward the NEUTRAL-PARK position and stop when the starter motor engages.
 Note the position of the FSC lever where it passes through the slot in the body.
 The FSC lever should be within 1/8 in.
 (3 mm) of the NEUTRAL-PARK position.
 If this distance is greater than 1/8 in.
-(3 mm), the FSC Neutral Switch needs to be adjusted downward for quicker activation.
+(3 mm), turn the adjustment bolt down slightly and recheck switch operation.
+When finished adjusting, tighten the jam nut and reconnect the spark plug wire.